Killinskillz69/Nineteen69-paystring.crypto.com-/DocToc.md

 The behavior of adding 'DocToc' destroys this kind of editability.
 ~~~

-or the man who added DocToc will do the editing job every time the contents was changed, which is unbelievably inefficient.
+or the man who added DocToc would do the editing job every time contents were changed, which is unbelievably inefficient.